wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

    * After writing a secret, the program outputs "Secret written successfully.".
    * After reading the secrets successfully, the program outputs "Access granted!".
    <br /><br />

+   Of course, in your own program, you can output whatever text you want.

 3. View file <tt>run.sh</tt> file using <tt>cat</tt> or a text editor such as code (for VSCode):